davidedc/Ascii-fluid-simulation-deobfuscated/readme.md

 More in depth:

-It first calculates the "density" of each particle, which is just a number (a scalar).
+...it first calculates the "density" of each particle, which is just a number (a scalar).
 The density of each particle is calculated by checking how close it is to each other particles, and it gives a sense of how "compressed" the particle is.
 For example a particle in the middle of a cluster of particles has high density, while a particle on the edge has low density.
 The density is useful because it measures how much a particle is free to move.
 So a force applied to a low-density particle will move it much more than the same force applied to a high-density particle.

 Next, it calculates the actual force to be applied to each particle.
 The total force on a particle is a vector that adds the gravity to a repulsion force from each other particle (particles tend to "spread away" from each other).
 The force between two particles is affected by their distance and their densities.

-Then, it calculates the new velocity and the new position of each particle based on the force vector.
+Then, it calculates the new velocity and the new position of each particle based on its force vector.